Moving Beyond the Basics: Implementation of a Radiopharmaceutical Therapy Program - RPT Workshop 2025

 - Ravi Shridhar, MD, PhD, is employed by Advent Health Cancer Institute.
 Dr. Sridhar serves as an independent contractor with Boston Scientific (proctor), Astrazeneca (speaker) and Mirion Medical (consultant).

 - Michael R. Folkert, MD, PhD, is employed by Fred Hutch Cancer Center, University of Washington Medical Center.
-Dr. Folkert serves as a radiation oncologist representative with the Advisory Committee on the Medical Uses of Isotopes and serves as Chair of the Education Subcommittee with American Brachytherapy Society.
+Dr. Folkert serves as a radiation oncologist representative with the Advisory Committee on the Medical Uses of Isotopes.
+Dr. Folkert has no relevant financial relationship with ineligible companies.

 The American Society for Radiation Oncology (ASTRO) is accredited by the Accreditation Council of Continuing Medical Education to provide continuing education to physicians.